 The description of existing conditions will be used to assess the effects of the proposed undertaking on the Site's natural heritage features and surrounding watercourses within the Final Study Area.
-The assessment will propose mitigation measures to avoid or mitigate negative impacts on the natural features or ecological functions of sensitive natural and hydrologic features within the Study Areas.
+The assessment will propose mitigation measures, informed by relevant best management practices, to avoid or mitigate negative impacts on the natural features or ecological functions of sensitive natural and hydrologic features within the Study Areas.
 Additionally, it will be determined if mitigation and/or habitat compensation measures will be required to avoid or reduce potential adverse impacts.